 Welcome to Finding Fitzgerald

 Over the years die hard fans have sought to learn more about Fitzgerald.
 Unfortunately, no websites exist about his work.
 And only a few book reviews can be found at the library.
 Devoted fans want more tangible answers.
-For many the best solution has been to travel to Fitzgeralds hometown.
+For many the best solution has been to travel to John Dennis Fitzgerald’s hometown of Price, Utah.
 Unfortunately the sought for answers are not obvious.
 This at times has discouraged fans.
 Fortunately, the city library has a corner of collected items about his books, which does help, but much of the backstory remains untold.
 It is this backstory that most fans want to experience.
-Were Papa and Mamma truly in love, did Papa run the newspaper, what happened to the Great Brain,and more.
+Were Papa and Mamma truly in love?
+Did Papa run the newspaper?
+And most of all, what happened to the Great Brain?

 “John D.,’ Momma said…,